SEO Inc. CEO -Garry Grant as a Podcast Guest.

 Yeah.
 Let’s go down here.
 Let’s look at this guy here.
 So let’s say this guy; I will mention his name on the air.
 I’m beating, but you’re here, here.
 You’re number three, and this guy’s number four.
 Okay.
 So let’s say that the number four guy wants to beat Dr. Z in this case.
 How, why does the site with the most high-quality content beat the.

 With less high-quality content.
 If, if all things being, can E equal, why does the site with the most high-quality content typically win?
-Okay, because it’s gonna show that you’ve got, first of all, consumable stuff for, uh, searchers to look for, but more importantly, it follows that guideline of Google, the E A T principle expertise authoritativeness and trustworthiness.
+Okay, because it’s gonna show that you’ve got consumable stuff for, uh, searchers to look for, but more importantly, it follows that guideline of Google, the E A T principle expertise authoritativeness and trustworthiness.

 Now, Gary, uh, I got a question about the content.
 Let’s say that I get highly motivated one month, and I get crazy.
 And I just double the amount of content that my, competitor has, and I put it up on, and it never touched it again.
 Yes.
 One touch it once I, I put, I put it up there.
 Bam.
 My, my, it’s a two-part question.